galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 {: .hands_on}

 This process runs the entire simulation and analysis procedure described so far on the new set of ligands.
-It uses Galaxy's collection {% cite gtn_collections %} feature to organize the data; each item in the history is a collection (essentially a directory containing multiple individual datasets) containing one file corresponding to each of the input ligands.
+It uses Galaxy's [collection feature]({% link topics/galaxy-data-manipulation/tutorials/collections/tutorial.md %}) to organize the data; each item in the history is a collection (essentially a directory containing multiple individual datasets) containing one file corresponding to each of the input ligands.

 Note that the SD-file needs to contain ligands with the correct 3D coordinates for MD simulation.
-The easiest way to obtain these is using a molecular docking tool such as Autodock Vina {% cite Trott2009 %} or rDock {% cite Ruiz2014 %}; tutorials and workflows are available for both of these from the Galaxy Training Network.
-As an example, the history in which the SD-file used in the HTMD workflow is generated (using AutoDock Vina) is provided {% cite eu_6hhr %}.
+The easiest way to obtain these is using a molecular docking tool such as Autodock Vina ({% cite Trott2009 %}) or rDock ({% cite Ruiz2014 %}); tutorials and workflows are available for both of these from the Galaxy Training Network.
+As an example, the history in which the SD-file used in the HTMD workflow is generated (using AutoDock Vina) is provided ({% cite eu_6hhr %}).

 Apart from manual setups or collections, there are several other alternatives which are helpful in scaling up workflows.
-Galaxy supports and provides training material for converting histories to workflows {% cite gtn_toworkflow %}, using multiple histories {% cite gtn_multiple %}, and the Galaxy Application Programming Interface (API) {% cite gtn_api %}.
+Galaxy supports and provides training material for converting [histories to workflows]({% link topics/galaxy-ui/tutorials/history-to-workflow/tutorial.md %}), using [multiple histories]({% link topics/galaxy-ui/tutorials/history/tutorial.md %}), and the [Galaxy Application Programming Interface (API)]({% link topics/dev/tutorials/bioblend-api/slides.html %}).
 For beginners and users who prefer a visual interface, automation can be done using multiple histories and collections with the standard Galaxy user interface.

 If you are able to write small scripts, you can automate everything you have learned here with the Galaxy API.
 This allows you to interact with the server to automate repetitive tasks and create more complex workflows (which may have repetition or branching).
-The simplest way to access the API is through the Python library BioBlend {% cite sloggett_bioblend %}.
+The simplest way to access the API is through the Python library BioBlend ({% cite sloggett_bioblend %}).
 An example Python script, which uses BioBlend to run the GROMACS simulation workflow for each of a list of ligands, is given in the hands-on box below.

 > ### {% icon hands_on %} Hands-on: Bioblend script
 >